Aluminium arsenide: Effects of exposure

 Aluminium compounds have many commercial uses and are commonly found in industry.
 Many of these materials are active chemically and thus exhibit dangerous toxic and reactive properties.
 The chemical, physical and toxicological properties of aluminium arsenide have not been thoroughly investigated and recorded; however, there are some known chronic and acute symptoms based on chemical delivery.

 Inhalation of aluminium arsenide may cause acute irritation to the respiratory system.
 It may also cause chronic arsenic poisoning, ulceration of the nasal septum, liver damage and cancer/diseases of the blood, kidneys and nervous system.
 Aluminium arsenide is poisonous if ingested and may cause gastrointestinal and skin effects and acute arsenic poisoning.
 Chronic implications from ingestion include arsenic poisoning, gastrointestinal disturbances, liver damage, and cancer/disease of the blood, kidneys and nervous system.
 If applied to the skin, aluminium arsenide may cause acute irritation, but there are no chronic health effects recorded.

 Special precautions

 Precautions to be taken in handling and storage: Store in a cool, dry place in tightly sealed containers.
 Ensure there is good ventilation.
 Open and handle container with care.
-AlAs reacts on contact with acids or moisture to give a host of volatile, highly toxic arsenic compounds such Arsine.
+AlAs reacts on contact with acids or moisture to give a host of volatile, highly toxic arsenic compounds such as Arsine.